netgen-layouts/layouts-contentful/INSTALL.md

 Import the schema
 -----------------

 Import the routing and local content schema to the database.
-Use the force, Luke.
+Use the Force, Luke.
 ```
 php bin/console doctrine:schema:update --force
 ```